-Performance criteria in the content section of the syllabus are expressed in terms of what candidates who have completed the BSSE Physics syllabus know, understand and can do.
+Performance Criteria in the content section of the syllabus are expressed in terms of what candidates know, understand and can do.
 The words used on the examination papers in connection with the assessment of these learning outcomes are contained in this glossary.
 This is neither exhaustive nor definitive but is meant to provide some useful guidance.